 The Florida pompano (Trachinotus carolinus) is a species of marine fish in the Trachinotus (pompano) genus of the family Carangidae.
 It has a compressed body and short blunt snout; coloration varies from blue-greenish silver on the dorsal areas and silver to yellow on the body and fins.
 It can be found along the western coast of the Atlantic Ocean, depending on the season, and is popular for both sport and commercial fishing.
 Most Florida pompano caught weigh less than 3 lb (1.4 kg) and are less than 17 in (43 cm) long, though the largest individuals weigh 8–9 lb (3.6–4.1 kg) and reach lengths up to 26 in (66 cm).

 The Florida pompano (T. carolinus) is part of the jack family and usually survives for only about three to four years, although individuals as old as 6-7 yr have been caught.
-Pompanos are very fast swimmers and live in schools.
-They are bottom feeders.
-They have very short teeth and feed on zoobenthos and small clams.

 The pompano supports an important commercial and recreational fishery.
 Florida pompano are commercially fished in all states on the East Coast from Virginia to Texas, with Florida producing over 90% of the annual harvest.

-Where to catch Pompano in the Surf
+Where to Catch Pompano in the Surf

 Pompano feed on crustaceans like Shrimp, coquina clams, and sand fleas (mole Crabs).
 In fact, when surf fishing for pompano along the Texas coast, finding concentrations of coquina clams along the beach is a good area to try.
 They will tend to run on the backside of the sandbars near deeper guts and breaks in the sandbars.